 NB: These schemes may be called several other names across the different states and territories (SEAS, ACCESS, Educational Access Scheme)

 The Scheme aims to add bonus points onto the Australian Tertiary Admissions Ranking or ATAR score in order to adjust for disadvantage.
 For example, recognising educational disadvantage due to background; impact of financial situation; disability; regional or remote location; or disruption to studies due to family difficulties, health or natural disasters.

 If you are a mature aged student and don't have an ATAR, selection officers will assess the type and level of difficulty you have experienced and adjust your selection criteria accordingly.

-Candidates lodge an application for EAS by providing:
+Candidates lodge an application for EAS by providing such documents as:

 - a personal statement

 - an impact statement outlining how their disability has affected studies

 - an impact statement outlining how their personal circumstances have affected their studies.